Expanded Food & Nutrition Education (EFNEP)

 Provided FREE to anyone in Allegany county!
 To find out if you qualify or for more information on the EFNEP program, please contact us.

 Disclaimer: The links on these pages are suggested links by our Family Health and Wellness Staff.
-If you have any questions please contact Teri Violet, Program Educator.
+If you have any questions please contact Stacey Hyde, Program Educator.